-In this example, a complete design for a tailgate with spindle drive is presented.
-For this purpose, holding forces are taken into account under multiple constraints such as different ground inclinations, an optional snow load, frictions, a clutch, overload cases, safety margins, efficiency factors, etc.
+In this example, a complete force design for a spindle drive to actuate a tailgate is presented.
+For this purpose, holding forces are computed under different ambient conditions such as inclination changes, snow loads, friction, clutches, overload cases, safety margins, efficiency factors, etc.

-To observe direction-dependent influences, the complete opening process and the complete closing process are evaluated in real time at the same time using compressed time simulation.
+To correctly observe also direction-dependent influences, the complete opening and closing sequences are evaluated in real time at the same time using compressed time simulation.

 Example illustrating the kinematic analysis and interactive optimization of a toggle switch using the kinematics software ASOM v7.

-In this example the operating forces for the toggle switch are analyzed.
+In this example the operating forces for a toggle switch are analyzed.
 Different cases are analyzed at the same time in the same project:

 - switching on without friction